simonmichael/hledger_site/dev/Developer-workflows.md

 ### Use ghcid for rapid feedback from GHC

 [ghcid](http://hackage.haskell.org/package/ghcid) is the most reliable and fastest way to see GHC's feedback, and optionally run tests or a GHCI command, as you edit.

-Some make rules are provided to make running it easier.
-Run `make` to see a list.
-These cause ghcid to watch multiple packages rather than just one.
+We run it via make, for convenience and to watch multiple packages rather than just one.
+Run `make help-ghcid` to list related rules.

 #### Watch for compile errors in hledger-lib and hledger: